-The current SST pattern across the North Atlantic basin is characterized by cold SSTs in the far North Atlantic, warm SST anomalies off of the East Coast and across the subtropical Atlantic, near-average SSTs in portions of the subtropical eastern Atlantic and anomalously warm SSTs in the Caribbean and across most of the tropical Atlantic.
-While the cold SSTs in the far North Atlantic are characteristic of the negative phase of the Atlantic Multi-decadal Oscillation (AMO), the anomalous warmth across most of the tropical Atlantic is not characteristic of a typical negative AMO phase (Figure 20).
+The current SST pattern across the North Atlantic basin is characterized by cold SSTs in the far North Atlantic with warm SST anomalies off of most of the East Coast.
+The subtropical Atlantic and Caribbean are much warmer than normal, while portions of the central and eastern tropical Atlantic have near-average SSTs.
+While the cold SSTs in the far North Atlantic are characteristic of the negative phase of the Atlantic Multi-decadal Oscillation (AMO), the anomalous warmth across portions of the tropical Atlantic and Caribbean are not characteristic of a typical negative AMO phase (Figure 20).

-Figure 20: Late March 2020 SST anomaly pattern across the Atlantic Ocean.
+Figure 20: Late May 2020 SST anomaly pattern across the Atlantic Ocean.